klamping/stellar-invasion/README.md

 Turns are compromised of each player moving their ships up to 3 times (both passive movement and attacking).
 If the player so desires, they may complete their turn without taking all 3 movement opportunities.

-Movement happens sequentially, meaning each player completes their 3 movements individually.
-In a two player game, player one will make their 3 moves, then player two with make theirs.

 A single "movement" means moving any number of ships from one planet to another.
 For example, moving 3 ships from Planet A to Planet B counts as one "movement".
 Moving a ship each from Planet A and Planet B to Planet C counts as two movements.

+Movement happens sequentially, meaning each player completes their 3 movements individually.
+In a three player game, player one will make their 3 moves, then player two with make theirs, then the third player will take their 3 moves.

 The movement phase ends when all players have completed their 3 moves.
+The starting player for the next turn is the person sitting to the left of the current starting player (player one to begin with).

 ##### Passive Movement